 The Ville de Saint-Bruno is closely monitoring the situation

-The Town continues to be in constant contact with the Direction de la santé publique de la Montérégie, the Ministère de la Sécurité publique du Québec and the regional directorate of the Ministère des Affaires municipales et de l’Habitation to monitor the evolution of the situation and ensure the safety of our population.
+The Town is in constant contact with the Direction de la santé publique de la Montérégie, the Ministère de la Sécurité publique du Québec and the regional directorate of the Ministère des Affaires municipales et de l’Habitation to monitor the evolution of the situation and ensure the safety of residents.

-The Town is continuing to implement the measures provided for in its civil security plan including the mobilization of its emergency measures coordinating committee, in order to ensure the ongoing provision of essential services.
+The Town continues to implement the measures provided for in its civil security plan including the activities of its emergency measures coordinating committee, in order to ensure the ongoing provision of essential services.